 Hot temperatures cause bolting, but those temperatures are easily avoided when growing indoors, so you’re less likely to deal with your lettuce plants going to seed.
 Water frequently (unless growing hydroponically or using a self-watering container) but avoid waterlogging the soil.

 There are two ways to harvest lettuce.
 Harvest the whole head at once, and your plant will no longer produce.
 You’ll need to sow in succession for a steady supply.
-To get the most out of your lettuce plant, opt to trim and cut leaves as needed.
+To get the most out of growing lettuce indoors, opt to trim and cut leaves as needed.
 Cut the outer leaves first, and your plants will continue to grow and produce food for you.

 Things To Consider When Growing Plants Indoors